Proudly made in the

 Largely due to the storm surge and tremendous water movement, new channels were opened at quite a few locations, including at Bottle Creek and at Half Moon Bay between Little Water Cay and Water Cay.
 Many of the southern limestone coastlines saw the movement and piling of huge boulders.

-This terrible hurricane landed in the Turks and Caicos as a category 4 storm with sustained winds of up to 155 mile per hour, previously having hit Puerto Rico as a Category 5 storm.
+This terrible hurricane landed in the Turks and Caicos as a category 4 storm with sustained winds of up to 155 miles per hour (249 km/h), previously having hit Puerto Rico as a Category 5 storm.
 One of the lowest barometric pressures recorded in the mainland United States was taken after this expansive storm made landfall in Florida.

 Several ships were lost in the Turks and Caicos during this hurricane.

-An indicator of increasing technology and the changing times, the United States Weather Bureau at Washington D.C. sent a warning of the approaching tempest.
+An indicator of increasing technology and the changing times, the United States Weather Bureau in Washington D.C. sent a warning of the approaching tempest.

 Two major storms passed within months of each other, one on the 24th of July and another on the 16th of September.
-Both storm reached category 4 and caused extensive damage to nation’s salt industry, plantations and vessels.
+Both storms reached category 4 and caused extensive damage to nation’s salt industry, plantations, and vessels.

 The Great Nassau Hurricane hit with little warning, yet it did so during the day.
 If it had struck at night, the resulting deaths would likely have been in the hundreds.